microsoft/autogen/python/examples/README.md

 This directory contains examples and demos of how to use AGNext.

+- `common`: Contains common implementations and utilities used by the examples.
+- `core`: Contains examples that illustrate the core concepts of AGNext.
+- `tool-use`: Contains examples that illustrate tool use in AGNext.
+- `patterns`: Contains examples that illustrate how multi-agent patterns can be implemented in AGNext.
+- `demos`: Contains interactive demos that showcase applications that can be built using AGNext.

 ## Core examples

 We provide examples to illustrate the core concepts of AGNext: